zhutoutoutousan/A-study-note-as-a-beginner/study/Heuristics/motivation.md

 STRAWMAN: Yeah, but people will never give up drinking beer.

-NOTE: A never claimed it would be a good idea to give up drinking beer.
+NOTE: 'A' never claimed it would be a good idea to give up drinking beer.
 ```

 ```